rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 16. Press `CTRL + C` to terminate the tail process in your terminal window.

-## Configure your Wireguard tunnels
+## Configure and test your Wireguard tunnels

 1. SSH into the adblocker instance, and run the `wireguard` command.
 Press `1` to create a VPN tunnel for a new user, and accept the default values for the wizard's prompts.